periph/gohci/README.md

 ### Run `gohci` for multiple repositories on my device?

+You have two choices: either one instance runs tests for both repositories or you run two separate processes.

+To run multiple instances:

 - Copy paste `gohci.service` multiple times.
 Don't duplicate `gohci_update.service` and `gohci_update.timer`, just `gohci.service`!
 - Make each one use a *different* `WorkingDirectory=` value.